persoo/persoo-templates/README.md

 ## Editor

   For easy templates debuging and unit testing, you can use JSON editor with widget preview.
   Run `npm run build` and then open /editor/preview.html in your browser.

+  Chrome does not allow to load JSON file with templates through file:// protocol.
+Thus if you cannot access preview.html through http:// protocol (from local webserver), try to start Chrome with allowed access to local files (generally it is not permitted because of security reasons).

+  On Windows:

+	chrome.exe --allow-file-access-from-files

+  On Mac:

+	open /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files

 ## Contributing